johnzxcvbnm/Adi/unit_4/w10d05/homework/README.md

 ## Activity

-This will be a two-day homework assignment where you'll be making a Rails API for a twitter-like app.
+You'll be making a Rails API for a twitter-like app.
 By the end of the assignment, the app should have 3 models (tweets, users, likes) with both a one-to-many and many-to-many relationship.
 The app should have full CRUD functionality that can be tested via cURL or Postman.
 It will be up to you how you want to tackle the workflow on building this API based on the app requirements provided below.

 ### Setting up